 Project evaluation, a control aspect of project management like before is used for a variety of purposes such as augmenting and complementing managerial processes by providing evidence for decision-making, accountability and organizational learning where results and findings help to create learning organizations (PMI, 2012).
 Translating findings into learning however still remains a challenge to many organizations.
-There is also scanty literature on the extent to which Monitoring and Evaluation (M&E) influences organisational learning (Cooper, 2014; Makarivo & Sokolova, 2014).
-This study aims at investigating the extent to which project evaluation has influenced organizational learning in the road construction sector of Uganda with a specific focus on Uganda National Roads Authority-UNRA.
-The study also seeks to examine the moderating role of organizational culture on the relationship between evaluation and organizational learning.

-The study intends to examine the extent to which project evaluation influences organisational learning in Uganda National Roads Authority.
-Project evaluation is the independent variable while organisational learning is the dependent variable.
+There is also scanty literature on the extent to which Monitoring and Evaluation (M&E) influences organizational learning (Cooper, 2014; Makarivo & Sokolova, 2014).
+This study aimed at investigating the extent to which project evaluation has influenced organizational learning in the road construction sector of Uganda with a specific focus on Uganda National Roads Authority-UNRA.
+The study sought to examine the moderating role of organizational culture on the relationship between evaluation and organizational learning in Uganda National Roads Authority.
+Project evaluation influences organisational learning in Uganda National Roads Authority.
+Project evaluation is the independent variable while organizational learning is the dependent variable.